EOSIO/welcome/docs/02_getting-started/02_development-environment/03_before-you-begin.md

 ```

 [[warning]]
 | If you have previous versions of eosio installed on your system, please uninstall before proceeding.
-Detail instruction see [here](https://github.com/EOSIO/eos/blob/master/README.md)
+For detailed instructions, see [here](https://github.com/EOSIO/eos/blob/master/README.md).

 ## Step 2: Setup a development directory, stick to it.
 You're going to need to pick a directory to work from, it's suggested to create a `contracts` directory somewhere on your local drive.